 3. Impedance within 300-1500 ohms.

 The indications and guidelines were soon formulated.
 The class of indications in short were:- Class I -- where a pacemaker is truly needed for sustenance of life.
-Class II -- where a pacemaker implantation may benefit the patient.
-Class III -- in situations where pacemaker implantation is definitely not indicated and might actually harm the patient.
-The modes of pacemakers are based on generic code known as NBG ( combined from North American Society of Pacing and Electrophysiology and the British Pacing Group NASPE/BPG).
-This typically consist of 4 letters :- Letter 1.
-The area being paced, A stands for atria, V stands for Ventricle, D stands for Dual, O stands for none Letter 2.
-The area which is sensed, A stands for atria, V stands for Ventricle, D stands for Dual, O stands for none Letter 3.
+Class II -- where pacemaker implantation may benefit the patient.
+Class III -- in situations where pacemaker implantation is not indicated and might harm the patient.
+The modes of pacemakers are based on a generic code known as NBG ( combined from the North American Society of Pacing and Electrophysiology and the British Pacing Group NASPE/BPG).
+This typically consists of 4 letters:- Letter 1.
+In the area being paced, A stands for atria, V stands for Ventricle, D stands for Dual, O stands for none Letter 2.
+In the area that is sensed -- A stands for atria, V stands for Ventricle, D stands for Dual, O stands for none Letter 3.
 The response of the pacemaker to sensing: O stands for none, I stands for inhibiting, T stands for triggering, D stands for dual Letter 4.
 Rate adaptiveness.
-O stands for none, R stands for rate adaptiveness.
+O stands for none, and R stands for rate adaptiveness.

 Letter 5.
 Multisite pacing - sites.